 - Vulnerability analysis: Finding routes to the system through port and web scans and configuration bugs.

-- Exploitation: The actual attack, with the intention to bypass all existing security measures undetected for as long as possible.
+- Exploitation: The actual attack, to bypass all existing security measures undetected for as long as possible.

-- Post exploitation: The attack after the attack, ensuring a continued access to the compromised system and entering deeper layers of the target system.
+- Post exploitation: The attack after the attack, ensuring continued access to the compromised system and entering deeper layers of the target system.

 - Reporting: Reporting the key findings of the test and the technical details of the testing procedure.

 Understanding the status is the key to improvement

-Based on your vulnerabilities, you can choose the testing scenario that is best for you and your organization depends on the vulnerabilities you have.
+The testing scenario that is best for you and your organization depends on the vulnerabilities you have.
 The options range from DDoS emulation to penetration testing, and include both manual attacks as well as load and attack tests done using our testing tools.
-The scope of the testing varies, but the end result is always an increased protection from cyber threats.
+The scope of the testing varies, but the result is always increased awareness of risks and protection from cyber threats.